pugetmesh/pugetmesh.github.io/docs/index.md

 [![Discord Widget](https://discord.com/api/guilds/1291139029814739084/widget.png?style=banner2)](https://discord.gg/ANvUg3AyZt)

-Use the nagivation menu to explore more about each mesh network.
+Use the navigation menu to explore more about each mesh network.

 ## Upcoming Event: